DarkElementPL/WFCDLC/README.md

 Install the DLC map files from [here](https://drive.google.com/file/d/1LLXrvFu_xcOJApxmJWvPYoIMhu0_lqla/view?usp=sharing) or [MEGA mirror](https://mega.nz/file/NkdnwB4a#nf5YrudGWXjeboqeKADTmX9Uyj9TLd9E45P3kHmgh5c) to the main root folder of the game (Next to Binaries and TransGame folder)

-Video guide on how to install this mod can be found [here](https://www.youtube.com/watch?v=x4htr8eVzZE)
+Video guide on how to install this mod can be found [here](https://www.youtube.com/watch?v=x4htr8eVzZE) Be warned, you cannot play with people that do not have this mod.
+(You will either get a map load error, missing DLC characters or crash)

 Currently available maps:
 Multiplayer: